Spit22/GOTHAM/Documentation/source/src/install_orchestrator.md

 $ python3 /opt/GOTHAM/Orchestrator/Sources/api.py
 ```

+The api will listen on port 5000 on localhost by default.
+Please use Apache or Nginx for reverse proxying and expose api to another network.

 /!\ Note that in a production environment, we recommand you to create an init script, to run GOTHAM as a service and not as a simple python command.